kashifmughal05/kashifmughal05/README.md

 - 👋 Hi, I’m Kashif.
-- 👀 I’m interested in extracting insights and find hidden patterns in data.
+- 👀 I’m interested in extracting insights and finding hidden patterns in data.
 - 🌱 I’m currently learning Data Science, ML and AI.
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning Projects.
 - 📫 How to reach me: You can contact me here on GitHub or you can reach out to me via LinkedIn.